Lyon, the luminous

 Lyon has been part of a tumultuous history that has thus far spanned more than 2,000 years.
 The pride of the Renaissance, one needs only visit the Old Lyon to get a feel for all the city's multicultural inspirations.

 Stroll around, get lost in the alleyways of the Croix Rousse, and, for a moment, imagine the swirling rhythms of the weaving of Lyon's silk workers, the famous ‘Canuts'.
 Remember also the legendary banter of Guignol, and smell the mouth-watering aromas wafting from the kitchens of ‘Lyon's Mothers'.

 With its ‘bouchons' (the traditional Lyonnais restaurant), brasseries, and starred restaurants, Lyon is the capital of French gastronomy, and its many chefs shine in the firmament of haute cuisine.
 The Bocuse d'Or - paying tribute to chef Paul Bocuse, its most illustrious ambassador who passed away in January 2018 - acknowledges their culinary expertise throughout the world.

 But this captivating city has many other equally refined and exceptional facets.
 Over the seasons, biennials and festivals are linked: contemporary dance performances flirt with rock concerts, while the arts are on display at the Confluences Museum.
 During the summer, the stars twinkle for the Fourvière Nights concerts, and in winter, the Festival of Lights illuminates the night, setting Lyon's monuments ablaze with a thousand sparkles.
-The creative spirit of the Left Bank is alive more than ever on the walls of buildings dressed with monumental frescoes illustrating the past and contemporary history of the city, and, as the host city for the UEFA Euro 2016, Lyon will be seeing several matches in the new Stade des Lumières.
+The creative spirit of the Left Bank is alive more than ever on the walls of buildings dressed with monumental frescoes illustrating the past and contemporary history of the city, and, as the host city for the UEFA Euro 2016, Lyon as seen and will see several games being played in the new Stade des Lumières.